lentzi90/kube-ops/scenarios/add-worker.md

 # Add worker node

 The same playbook that was used to provision the kubernetes cluster can also be used to add new nodes.
-You just need to add a new entry in the `hosts` hash and the `workers` list in the `Vagrantfile`:
+You just need to add a new entry in the `hosts` hash in the `Vagrantfile`:
 ```
 hosts = {
     "master" => { "memory" => 1536, "ip" => "192.168.10.10"},